swcarpentry-ja/carpentries-coc/topic_folders/workshop_administration/amy_manual.md

 ### Searching

 #### General search
-The quickiest and easiest way to search is using the search box in the top menu bar.
+The quickest and easiest way to search is using the search box in the top menu bar.
 This will perform a case insensitive search of any field in AMY, including searching for partial matches.
 For example:
 *  `12-12-` will match any workshop slug containing that string (essentially any workshop on December 12 of any year.)
 * `ola tes` will match `Nikola Tesla` and `Nolan Bates`
 * `stanford` will match any one with a `stanford` email address, with `stanford` in their name, any workshops with `stanford` in the slug, the site `Stanford University` and any records with `stanford` in the notes.